xanmankey/FishingForPhish/docs/api.rst

    run = initialize(dataDir="data")
    run.initializeAll()

-   # Call .closeSelenium() to close and quit the webdriver process
+   # Additionally call .closeSelenium() to close and quit the webdriver process
    run.closeSelenium()

 The initialize class has 3 attributes: